The statin drugs which lower cholesterol, among

 span of 20 years between starting the drug and the side effect of cancer,

 it's hard to pinpoint it as a risk.
-However, the author believes the statin
+However, the author believes the Statin

 |